Meeting Room Policy

 Use and Responsibility

-- Groups must comply with the room capacity as set by Library Administration.
+- Individuals, groups, and organizations must comply with the room capacity limit as set by Library Administration.

-- The set-up and take-down of tables and chairs are the responsibility of the group and must be accounted for within the reserved time.
+- The set-up and take-down of tables and chairs are the responsibility of the individual, group, or organization and must be accounted for within the reserved time.
 At the end of a meeting, the room must be left in the same condition as it was found.

 - Rooms will only be scheduled for use during regular Library hours and meetings must be finished in sufficient time to vacate the building by the time the Library is scheduled to close for the day.
-An additional fee will be charged if anyone remains in the room past normal closing time.
 In the event that a meeting is canceled, the Library must be notified so that the room may be made available to others.

 - Refreshments may be served, but groups may not prepare food on Library property.
-Groups are responsible for providing their own supplies (coffee cups, napkins, etc) and for all clean up.
+Groups and organizations are responsible for providing their own supplies (coffee cups, napkins, etc) and for all clean up.

-- Organizations using Library owned equipment and facilities shall assume financial responsibility to reimburse the Library for the repair of damaged equipment, repair of damage to the building interior, or the replacement of missing equipment.
+- Individuals, groups, and organizations using Library owned equipment and facilities shall assume financial responsibility to reimburse the Library for the repair of damaged equipment, repair of damage to the building interior, or the replacement of missing equipment.
 Certain pieces of equipment are not available for public use.

 - Furniture, equipment or supplies may not be stored on Library property.
 The Library assumes no responsibility for items left on the premises.